Every Star Wars film ranked from worst to best

-For an intergalactic space opera, Star Wars can sometimes feel a little claustrophobic, so the amount of time Rogue One spends on giant honking space battles feels refreshingly like a callback to ROTJ with its ticking clock and attempts to break through a shield on multiple fronts, and few things are as fun on a screen as two Star Destroyers going full NASCAR bumping paint.
-It's also one of the few times audiences see some of the rebels as true fanatics, from Saw Gerrera (Forest Whitaker) and his band violent Partisans, pilot Bodhi Rook (Riz Ahmed) who defected from the Imperial army, Chirrut Îmwe (Donnie Yen) as a Guardian of the Whills following the Force with Baze Malbus (Jiang Wen), to rebellion lifer Cassian Andor (Diego Luna) who doesn't spare much sympathy for those outside of politics.
-Felicity Jones' Jyn Erso does an admirable job of centering the heart of the story with hope, which plays into its bridge for the next film in the timeline — even if we know there is none for her or crew.
+For an intergalactic space opera, Star Wars can sometimes feel a little claustrophobic, so the amount of time Rogue One spends on giant honking space battles feels refreshingly like a callback to ROTJ.
+This first Star Wars Story anthology film includes a ticking clock and attempts to break through a shield on multiple fronts, and few things are as fun onscreen as two Star Destroyers going full NASCAR, bumping paint.
+It's also one of the few times audiences see some of the rebels as true fanatics, including Saw Gerrera (Forest Whitaker) and his band of violent Partisans, pilot Bodhi Rook (Riz Ahmed) who defected from the Imperial army, Chirrut Îmwe (Donnie Yen) as a Guardian of the Whills following the Force with Baze Malbus (Jiang Wen), and rebellion lifer Cassian Andor (Diego Luna) who doesn't spare much sympathy for those outside of politics.
+Felicity Jones' Jyn Erso does an admirable job of centering the heart of the story with hope, which plays into its bridge for the next film in the timeline—even if we know there is none for her or the rest of the crew.

-The bad: Not enough time with Galen Erso (Mads Mikkelsen) or Saw Gerrera, nor enough time on members of the rebellion ready to give up when faced with the Death Star. —Sarah Sprague
+The bad: Not enough time with Galen Erso (Mads Mikkelsen), Saw Gerrera, or members of the Rebellion ready to give up when faced with the Death Star. —Sarah Sprague

 8. Star Wars: Episode II — Attack of the Clones (2002)

-Clones has long taken criticism for its horrible romantic dialogue ("I hate sand"), but emotionally stunted messianic figures who are tortured by visions of their mother and belong to an order which forbids outside attachments tend not to make for great dates, so it's unsurprising that the basis of Padmé and Anakin's relationship boils down to their shared rebellious and impulsive natures.
-Outside of the central love story, though, Clones soars throughout Obi-Wan's (McGregor) dogfight with Jango Fett (Temuera Morrison) above Geonosis, and Christopher Lee's Count Dooku is slick bit of pulp villainy that doesn't forget the humor.
-While not all the set pieces on Geonosis work (the assembly line escape attempt resembles a bad game of Frogger, and the arena "monsters of the week" battle drags), Yoda (Frank Oz) not only showing up with the recently discovered secret clone army but commanding troops demonstrates how dire the crisis has become in the Republic, and how even those with the best intentions can make horrible decisions in times of confusion.
+Clones has long taken criticism for its horrible romantic dialogue ("I hate sand"), though emotionally stunted messianic figures who are tortured by visions of their mother and belong to an order which forbids outside attachments tend not to make for great dates.
+As such, it's unsurprising that the basis of Padmé and Anakin's relationship boils down to their shared rebellious and impulsive natures.
+Outside of the central love story, though, Clones soars throughout Obi-Wan's (McGregor) dogfight with Jango Fett (Temuera Morrison) above Geonosis, while Christopher Lee's Count Dooku is a delicious slice of pulp villainy that doesn't forget the humor.
+Not all the set pieces on Geonosis work—the assembly line escape attempt resembles a bad game of Frogger, and the arena "monsters of the week" battle drags.
+But Yoda (Frank Oz) showing up with the recently discovered secret clone army and commanding troops demonstrate how dire the crisis has become in the Republic, and how even those with the best intentions can make horrible decisions in times of confusion.

-The good: Yoda with a lightsaber, Dooku mocking Obi-Wan, lovely day for a secret wedding, Boba Fett's (Daniel Logan) sad farewell to his father.
+The good: Yoda with a lightsaber.
+Dooku mocking Obi-Wan.
+A lovely day for a secret wedding.
+Boba Fett's (Daniel Logan) sad farewell to his father.

 The bad: Finding out Anakin's mother had been freed from slavery to get married is supposed to be uplifting?
-Darth Vader foreshadowing in Anakin's literal shadows, misdirections on when Anakin would start his journey into being more machine than man.
+Darth Vader foreshadowing in Anakin's literal shadows.
+Misdirections on when Anakin would start his journey to being more machine than man.
 Sand. —Sarah Sprague

 7. Star Wars: Episode VII — The Force Awakens (2015)

 Audiences greeted J.J.
-Abrams’ sequel like a full-fledged religious revival in 2015, celebrating the cast of heroic newcomers and thrilling to the return of old faces/X-wings.
-Time and trilogy storytelling has not been kind to Force Awakens, and the all-too-obvious striving to Make Star Wars Great Again reflects a painful lack of new ideas: Another cantina scene, another orphan on another desert planet, another Emperor-type on another throne, a weapon so obviously Death Star-ish that someone has to explain Starkiller Base is actually the Death Star on steroids.
+Abrams' sequel like a full-fledged religious revival in 2015, celebrating the cast of heroic newcomers and reveling in the return of old faces/X-wings.
+Time and trilogy storytelling have not been kind to Force Awakens, and the all-too-obvious striving to Make Star Wars Great Again reflects a painful lack of new ideas: Another cantina scene; another orphan on another desert planet; another Emperor-type on another throne; a weapon so obviously Death Star-ish that someone has to explain that Starkiller Base is actually the Death Star on steroids.
 Still, Abrams deserves credit for bringing a fun new cast into the old universe.
-John Boyega’s Finn has a compelling stormtrooper-gone-good backstory, and Daisy Ridley’s palpable exuberance vanquishes a generation of dreary prequel protagonists.
+Boyega's Finn has a compelling stormtrooper-gone-good backstory, and Ridley's palpable exuberance vanquishes a generation of dreary prequel protagonists.
 As Kylo Ren, Adam Driver makes the Dark Side look complex, mournful, and sexy.
-The plot fails these characters somewhere around the 90-minute mark — but surely sequels would resolve all Force Awakens’ incongruities?
+The plot fails these characters somewhere around the 90-minute mark—but surely sequels would resolve all Force Awakens' incongruities?
 (They did not.)

-The good: The first half-hour, which briskly introduces Finn and Rey as the new series stars, and shockingly kills off Oscar Isaac’s chipper Poe Dameron at the 25-minute mark.
+The good: The first half-hour briskly introduces Finn and Rey as the new series stars and...shockingly kills off Isaac's chipper Poe Dameron at the 25-minute mark?
 That shot of Rey sledding down the sand away from a crashed Star Destroyer is one of the loveliest images in the whole saga.
 BB-8 is cute!

 6. Star Wars: Episode III — Revenge of the Sith (2005)

-Whatever the flaws of the prequel trilogy, George Lucas always knew what story he was telling and the last 45 minutes of Revenge of the Sith makes it clear.
-The fall of Anakin Skywalker comes to a devastating conclusion on the lava fields of Mustafar as the fallen Jedi force chokes his pregnant wife, Padmé, and battles his former master Obi-Wan in one of the most dazzling lightsaber battles of the saga.
-Ewan McGregor and Natalie Portman help haul the film to the finish line through their heart-wrenching performances and though the cause of Padmé’s death is a bit cringeworthy, it’s hard not to tear up as she names Luke and Leia before she dies.
-The wisdom of Obi-Wan delivering Luke back to Anakin’s home planet with the same last name seems a little baffling but as Owen Lars (Joel Edgerton) and Beru Lars (Bonnie Piesse) hold the small bundle during the first of Luke’s many twin sunsets to come, the often bumpy prequel trilogy builds to a stirring end.
+Whatever the flaws of the prequel trilogy, Lucas always knew what story he was telling, and the last 45 minutes of Revenge of the Sith make it clear.
+The fall of Anakin Skywalker comes to a devastating conclusion on the lava fields of Mustafar as the fallen Jedi Force chokes his pregnant wife, Padmé, and battles his former master Obi-Wan in one of the most dazzling lightsaber battles of the saga.
+Ewan McGregor and Natalie Portman help carry the film to the finish line through their heart-wrenching performances, and while the cause of Padmé's death is a bit cringeworthy, it's hard not to tear up as she names Luke and Leia before she dies.
+The wisdom of Obi-Wan delivering Luke back to Anakin's home planet with the same last name seems a little baffling, but as Owen Lars (Joel Edgerton) and Beru Lars (Bonnie Piesse) hold the small bundle during the first of Luke's many binary sunsets to come, the often bumpy prequel trilogy builds to a stirring end.

 5. Star Wars: Clone Wars (2003)

-Originally broadcast as short “minisodes” on Cartoon Network, this prequel-bridging animated spinoff now lives forever Disney+ as Star Wars Vintage: Clone Wars 2D Micro-Series —Volume 1 and Volume 2.
-It’s an ugly title for a gorgeous visual feast.
-Director Genndy Tartakovsky came to Lucasfilm fresh off his classic genre mash Samurai Jack, and his take on the prequels’ unique Imperial-skyloft aesthetic is a stunning collision of intense action setpieces.
-Clone Wars skips freely between a main character story (with Asajj Ventress as an instantly memorable baddie) with individual battles across the galaxy, many of them wordless stunner of sheer imagination Tartakovsky is a legitimate genius — don’t miss his ongoing prehistoric saga Primal — and he’s uniquely capable of balancing awe-inflected stillness with goofy beads-of-sweat excitement.
+Originally broadcast as short "minisodes" on Cartoon Network, this prequel-bridging animated spin-off now lives on Disney+ as Star Wars Vintage: Clone Wars 2D Micro-Series — Volume 1 and Volume 2.
+It's an ugly title for a gorgeous visual feast.
+Director Genndy Tartakovsky came to Lucasfilm fresh off his classic genre mash Samurai Jack, and his take on the prequels' unique Imperial-skyloft aesthetic is a stunning collision of intense action set pieces.
+Clone Wars skips freely between a main character story (with Asajj Ventress making for an instantly memorable baddie) and individual battles across the galaxy, many of them wordless stunners of sheer imagination.
+Tartakovsky is a legitimate genius (as seen in his ongoing prehistoric saga Primal) and he's uniquely capable of balancing awe-inflected stillness with goofy beads-of-sweat excitement.

 The good: Where to begin?
-Underwater scuba-troopers, Mace Windu vs. the earthquake tank, a wuxia-inflected lightsaber duel through a jungle, the moment when Master Yoda Force-pulls a mountain into a robot-crushing avalanche.
-Still, it's hard to beat the doom-doom-doom arrival of General Grievous, his footsteps echoing through a crash site while his anxious Jedi hide out in fear.
+Underwater scuba-troopers.
+Mace Windu vs. the earthquake tank.
+A wuxia-inflected lightsaber duel through a jungle.
+The moment when Master Yoda Force-pulls a mountain into a robot-crushing avalanche.
+Still, it's hard to beat the doom-inducing arrival of General Grievous, his footsteps echoing through a crash site while his anxious Jedi hide out in fear.
 It's not even the only moment in Clone Wars that feels like Predator for fifth-graders.